Estimated reading time: 12 minutes

 I know you’ve got a lot on your plate!
 Like most of us, after a long week at work, the last thing on your mind is personal finance.
-I TOTALLY get it.
+I get it.

 Ready to begin?
 It starts by taking a look at your financial picture to free up “seeds” to start growing your money.
 In less than a few months, with a little bit of effort, you’ll enjoy a much “rosier” financial picture.
 Start growing your money in no time with these 14 questions.

 To start, you need to get an idea of where you are financially.
 This means looking at your current budget practices (and I know, not everyone LOVES the idea of a budget).
 Not to worry, you can still start growing your money even if you’re not a big budgeter.
 Start with these questions to shape your approach.

 1. Do You Work From a Budget, and If So, How In-Depth is it?